Knowledge and Reality

 Incoming Study Abroad students must have already taken an introductory module in Philosophy at their home institution.

 1 x two-hour lecture each week followed by a one-hour discussion seminar at which issues covered in the lecture will be discussed.
-All teaching events will be accessible to students on and off campus either face-to-face or remotely through online teaching.
-Week 8 is Reading Week.
+Week 21 is a Reading Week.

 - Leibniz, Gottfried Wilhelm; Ariew, Roger; Garber, Daniel. (c1989) Philosophical essays, Indianapolis: Hackett Pub.
 Co.